rmjordas/awesome-vue/README.md

 npm install
 ```

 Run the `dev` script to compile the content and spawn a local server to serve the compiled code.
 While this script is running, any changes made to the markdown files will automatically be updated on the locally served pages.
+Go to <http://localhost:5173> on your web browser to view the site.

 ```bash
 npm run dev